 Here are some common ways APIs and Microservices combination will enable eco-systems and fuel innovation.

-Design first approach: Because microservice architecture is predominantly an enterprise-grade motion, and as such, it’s important to give APIs exposing the microservice data a first class treatment.
-Many organizations have adopted a Design First approach to building microservices, which involves designing and defining the interface of the microservice first, reviewing and stabilizing this contract, and only then implementing the service.
-The Design First approach ensures that your services are compliant with the requirements of the client upfront, before any actual development has taken place.
+Because microservice architecture is predominantly an enterprise-grade motion, and as such, it’s important to give APIs exposing the microservice data a first-class treatment.
+Many organizations have adopted a Design First approach to building microservices, which involves designing and defining the interface of the microservices first, reviewing and stabilizing this contract, and only then implementing the service.
+The Design First approach ensures that your services are compliant with the requirements of the client up front, before any actual development has taken place.

-Security: As Enterprise adopt Microservices at a rapid pace, Security Architects will start losing control and visibility of these services and APIs.
+As Enterprise adopt microservices at a rapid pace, Security Architects will start losing control and visibility of these services and APIs.
 Security breaches will be more prevalent and communication other issues that may have been previously implicit are now forced out into the open.
-However, API Gateways in Microservices can solve these issues by standing in between as an abstraction layer that sits on the execution path of every request that goes to one of these microservices.
+However, API Gateways in microservices can solve these issues by standing in between as an abstraction layer that sits on the execution path of every request that goes to one of these microservices.

-Data Orchestration : Each and every microservice in your system must have a well defined and documented API.
+Each and every microservice in your system must have a well-defined and documented API.
 This API is the “contract” that exists between different service owners.
-API Management vendors like Axway have understood this pain for a while and added capabilities to their offerings for example Axway API Builder – in order to support non-tech people to rapidly build better APIs and run them.
+API Management vendors like Axway have understood this pain for a while and added capabilities to their offerings for example Axway API Builder–in order to support non-tech people to rapidly build better APIs and run them.

 Public and private APIs: